LAB02-Research/ScoopBoxManager/README.md

 ### General configuration

-The defaults are fine, but you can for instance disable networking to see how your applications handles that.
+The defaults are fine, but you can for instance disable networking to see how your applications handles it.
 When setting memory, 0 means the default.

 ### Optional configuration